Sonata Capriccosa

 Allen frowned, and he looked over to find Carl frowning too.
 So was Cadence.

 “Mister… Francis, was it?”
 Alice interjected coolly, arms crossed as she stared down at the bound Omicron.
 “You’re correct in saying that you weren’t at the mercy of a Manipulator.
 That much is obvious.
-If you were, you would still retain memory of your actions, and you would not operate with an evidently independent and unique personality.”
+If you were, you would still retain memory of your actions, and you wouldn’t operate with an independent and unique personality.”

 Omicron said nothing.

 “You’re still looking at Francis with affection despite everything that’s happened,” Alice continued.
 “Why is that?
 You ELPIS leaders… what is it that makes you tick?”

 “I don’t care for your words, peacekeeper,” Omicron returned with disinterest before locking eyes with Francis.
 “But you…” Her gaze softened.
 “You deserve to know.”

 Francis stiffened before nodding. “…Tell me then.”